 Digital Print Lab

 Digital Photography is taught in one of the two Media Labs described above with a dedicated Digital Print Lab located in the List Art Building, room 512.
-The Digital Print Lab is equipped with eleven iMac computers as well as four Epson inkjet printers, including two SureColor P9000s and two SureColor P5000s to support the production work of students enrolled in Digital Photography classes or independent study in Digital Photography.
+The Digital Print Lab is equipped with eleven iMac computers as well as four Epson inkjet printers, including two SureColor P9000s, two SureColor P5000s and a RISO printer to support the production work of students enrolled in Digital Photography and Art of the Book classes.

 Printmaking Studio